Noble Wimberly Jones: Post-revolutionary political career

 When Governor Wright was forced out of Georgia in 1776, Jones and other revolutionaries assumed control of the colony.
 He helped write Georgia's 1777 state constitution and was elected Speaker of the new House of Assembly.
 The British recaptured Savannah in 1778, however, and Jones fled to Charleston, South Carolina.
 There he practiced medicine until, in 1780, the British also captured Charleston.
 He was held as a prisoner in St. Augustine, Florida, until he was exchanged in 1781.
 His first available transportation took him to Philadelphia, Pennsylvania, where he was appointed as a delegate to Congress.

 In 1782 when the British occupation ended Jones returned to Savannah.
 He continued to practice medicine, and in 1783 was again elected as Speaker of the Georgia House.
 He was president of the state constitutional convention in 1795.

 Death

-Noble Wimberly Jones died in Savannah in 1805 and was interred in Bonaventure Cemetery.
+Noble Wimberly Jones died in Savannah in 1805 and was interred in the family vault in the old South Broad St. Cemetery, now known as Colonial Park Cemetery.
+On May 18, 1880, his grandson, George Wymberley Jones De Renne, had Wimberly Jones's remains and those of the other family members contained in the old brick vault moved to a new family vault in Bonaventure Cemetery.